 Working on Fire (non-governmental): Working on Fire is an integrated fire management company with pages (see country pages) for Australia, Brazil, Chile, and South Africa.
 I found this link on the on the Wildland Fire links page under worldwide wildland.

 A couple of other sources for current wildfire information

-One of the first website that I found on wildland firefighting was wildlandfire dot com If you are looking for information on a specific wildfire burning in the US, you might want to check the Wildland Fire Hotlist Fire Forums by Area.
-Wildland fire has a great links page and if you scroll down a bit on the links page you'll see links to state agencies.
-The wildlandfire dot com hotlist also has an international forum
+One of the first sites I found for wildfire information was Wildlandfire dot com, I already referred tp their great links page.
+If you are looking for information on a specific wildfire burning in the US, you might want to check the Wildland Fire Hotlist Fire Forums by Area.
+Registration is required to access their Hotlist Fire Forums.

 Wildfire Today reports on major fires and other news of interest to those interested in wildfires and aerial wild land firefighting.
 In late 2012, Bill Gabbert of Wildfire Today started a sister site called Fire Aviation where he reports on a wide variety of current news affecting all aspects of aerial resources used in wildland fire fighting.